Write in such a way as that you can be readily understood by both the young and the old, by men as well as women, even by children.

 * I do not like to leave unresolved mysteries.
 The heading Useful Links implies the existence of an equivalent heading of related hyperlinks titled Useless Links.
 Always be alert to redundant expressions.
 (I nearly wrote unnecessarily redundant expressions.)

 Proofreading is considered by some to be of questionable value, especially when deadlines are closing in and competent people are in short supply.
 However, its added value is second only to that of initial analysis and design.
 (An ounce of prevention is worth a pound of cure.)
 A proof-read is a low cost means of spotting and fixing mistakes easily overlooked by the originator.
 After all, you read what you meant to write, while others read what you wrote!
-If the item undergoing proofreading is so poorly structured or phrased that the proof reader cannot understand it, it is better to withhold it from paying customers and thereby minimise potential damage.
+If the item undergoing proofreading is so poorly structured or phrased that the proof reader cannot understand it, it is better to withhold the updated or new software from paying customers and thereby minimise potential damage.

 Nobody likes being told what to write or how to speak.
 It is a bit like being told that you look weird or you ‘walk funny’.
 Therefore, technical authors need to be diplomats.
 Having said that, there is a limit to what a technical author or proofreader can accomplish in the face of adversity.
 (Garbage in, garbage out.)